-BBC Travel is a feature section within BBC.com that provides inspiring and high quality content on destinations around the world.
-It is fuelled by new, unexpected and emotionally engaging stories from a global community of editors and authors who provide a trusted perspective on the world of travel.
+BBC Travel is a feature section within BBC.com that offers high-quality stories about destinations around the world that aim to amaze, immerse, inspire and connect.
+It is fuelled by new, unexpected and emotionally engaging stories from a global community of editors, writers, photographers and video journalists who provide a trusted perspective on the world of travel.
 We are independent, impartial and honest.

 We tell readers about places they’ve never been and show them a new side to places they think they know.
-With an open mind, an eye for the surprising and a global voice, we inspire our readers to fall in love with the world.
+With an open mind, an eye for the surprising and a global voice, we inspire our readers to fall in love with the world – everyday.

 How are we doing this?

-- We craft compelling, immersive and contextual travel stories, giving readers narratives that both paint a picture and provide a depth of understanding.
+- We craft compelling, immersive and contextual travel stories, giving readers narratives that both paint a picture of and provide a depth of understanding about a place.

 What will we likely reject?

 We will likely refuse point-of-interest (POI) or venue-based articles or guides, lists or roundups.
-We will likely not accept pitches for event-driven pieces unless you have been specifically commissioned to do one.
+We will rarely accept pitches for event-driven pieces.

 BBC Travel will also likely reject:

 - Any ideas that are too general

 - Substance-less lists, bullets of venues and ideas without real writing attached